camelinaction/camelinaction2/chapter17/cluster-jcache/README.md

 This directory holds an example how to use Infinispan as clustered distributed cache.
 The Camel application is using the JCache component and the JCache API to access the cache.

-### 17.2.2 Clustering cache using JCache and Infinispan with Camel
+### 17.5.2 Clustering cache using JCache and Infinispan

 #### Running Infinispan